learnuidev/mandarino-engine/README.md

 #### 7. List Components

-`listComponents` is a synchronous function that returns a list of components
+`listComponents` is a synchronous function that returns a list of components.
+It uses `gpt-4o-mini` under da hood

 ```js
 const components = mandarino.listComponents();